Connecticut Horticultural Society

 1998 ~ The Giving Tree: a FUNdraising campaign brings in $30,000 for CHS to move its office & library to Rocky Hill.

 2004 ~ “Like the 17th century gardeners who knew they could never recapture Eden, I know that, by gardening, I can never recapture the earth as it was before man tampered with it.
 But it is the closest I can get.”
-Rea Lubar Duncan, (1920-2004) NYT writer, CHS member, and columnist.
+Rea Lubar Duncan, (1920-2004) New York Times writer, CHS member, and columnist.

 2010 ~ CHS board of directors votes to offer scholarships to students in the horticulture program at Naugatuck Valley Community College (NVCC).